Prayesh13/KNN/README.md

-All The Codes of the KNN
+# KNN
+Learn KNN And its types